Click to See Covers and Photos! Click to See Covers and Photos!

 Actor Character Claim to Fame

-Federico Curiel <Not Yet in Database> also directed many (most?) of the El Santo movies, and wrote on the order of 50 films (including The Brainiac
+Federico Curiel Detective Also directed many (most?) of the El Santo movies, and wrote on the order of 50 films (including The Brainiac).

 To the Film Gallery Return to Lobby